 It is important to note, many of these studies were completed in mice.
 But nonetheless, it appears it definitely can’t hurt to include various types of mushrooms in your diet.

 Overall, mushrooms provide many benefits to our diet.
 A healthy gut microbiota, adequate vitamin D intake, low inflammation, and blood sugar control are all important aspects of nutrition during pregnancy.

 How to add mushrooms to your diet

-Vegetarians are often quick to use mushrooms since they are a great ingredient to help create the taste and texture of meat products, but others can simply use them as a topping or side dish.
+There are a number of ways to add cooked mushrooms to your prenatal diet.
+Vegetarians are often quick to use mushrooms since they are a great ingredient to help create the taste and texture of meat products.
+But others can simply use them as a topping or side dish.

 - Portobello “steaks”